HaTT: Hadamard avoiding TT recompression: Hadamard avoiding TT recompression

-To reduce the computational cost of the PartialContractionRL in the case $\tensor{A}:=\tensor{Y}\odot\tensor{Z}$, we introduce a new approach with the Hadamard avoiding technique in this subsection.
-In this approach, the PKP operation and property \eqref{eq:kronecker_product_times_vec} are utilized to reconstruct the recursion formula \eqref{rtlpc}, allowing the partial contraction to be computed without explicitly calculating the TT core tensor $\ttcore{A}{k}$.
-To achieve this, the recursion formula \eqref{rtlpc} is rewritten in the following two steps.
+To reduce the computational cost of the PartialContractionRL for the case $\tensor{A}:=\tensor{Y}\odot\tensor{Z}$, we introduce a new approach with the Hadamard avoiding technique in this subsection.
+This method utilizes the PKP operation and property \cref{eq:kronecker_product_times_vec} to reformulate the recursion formula \cref{rtlpc}, enabling the partial contraction to be computed without explicitly constructing the TT core tensor $\ttcore{A}{k}$.
+The reformulated recursion formula \cref{rtlpc} is derived through the following two steps.

-\begin{enumerate}[label={Step \arabic*:}, leftmargin=0mm, itemindent=*, widest=2] \item Represent the matrix $\mat{W}^{(k)}\in\R ^{r_{k}s_{k}\times \ell_k}$ as the summation of multiple rank-1 matrices, i.e. $ \mat{W}^{(k)} = \sum_{\gamma=1}^{\ell_k}\sigma^{(k)}_{\gamma}\mat{U}^{(k)}(:,{\gamma})\left(\mat{V}^{(k)}(:,{\gamma})\right)\tran:=\mat{U}^{(k)}\mat{S}^{(k)}\left(\mat{V}^{(k)}\right)\tran $, where $ \mat{U}^{(k)} \in \R^{r_{k}s_{k} \times \ell_{k}} $, $ \mat{V}^{(k)} \in \R^{\ell_{k} \times \ell_{k}} $, and $ \mat{S}^{(k)} := \diag\{\sigma_{1}^{(k)}, \sigma_{2}^{(k)}, \dots,\sigma_{\ell_k}^{(k)}\} \in \R^{\ell_{k} \times \ell_{k}} $.
+\begin{enumerate}[label={\bf{Step \arabic*:}}, leftmargin=0mm, itemindent=*, widest=2] \item Represent the matrix $\mat{W}^{(k)}\in\R ^{r_{k}s_{k}\times \ell_k}$ as the summation of multiple rank-1 matrices, i.e. $ \mat{W}^{(k)} = \sum_{\gamma=1}^{\ell_k}\sigma^{(k)}_{\gamma}\mat{U}^{(k)}(:,{\gamma})\left(\mat{V}^{(k)}(:,{\gamma})\right)\tran:=\mat{U}^{(k)}\mat{S}^{(k)}\left(\mat{V}^{(k)}\right)\tran $, where $ \mat{U}^{(k)} \in \R^{r_{k}s_{k} \times \ell_{k}} $, $ \mat{V}^{(k)} \in \R^{\ell_{k} \times \ell_{k}} $, and $ \mat{S}^{(k)} := \diag\{\sigma_{1}^{(k)}, \sigma_{2}^{(k)}, \dots,\sigma_{\ell_k}^{(k)}\} \in \R^{\ell_{k} \times \ell_{k}} $.
 Then we reshape vector $ \mat{U}^{(k)}(:, \gamma) \in \R^{r_{k}s_{k}} $ to a matrix $ \mat{U}^{(k)}_{\gamma}\in \R^{s_{k} \times r_{k}} $. \item The partial contraction matrix $ \mat{W}^{(k-1)} $ is calculated by: \begin{small}

-\end{small} where the last equation holds due to property \eqref{eq:kronecker_product_times_vec}. \end{enumerate}
+\end{small} where the last equation holds due to property \cref{eq:kronecker_product_times_vec}. \end{enumerate}